 1. SABINET Online provides access to South African journal articles in ALL subject areas, including some law journals.

-2. Juta (2000+): Acta Juridica (AJ); African Human Rights Law Journal; African Journal of Comparative Constitutional Law; African Nazarene University Law Journal; African Yearbook on International Humanitarian Law; CILSA: Comparative and International Law Journal of Southern Africa; Constitutional Court Review; Corporate Report: Facilitating Business in SA; iilwandle zethu: Journal of Ocean Law and Governance in Africa; Industrial Law Journal (ILJ) (Located in the Labour library); Journal of Business Law; Journal of Comparative Law in Africa; Journal of Corporate and Commercial Law and Practice; Juta’s Quarterly Review of South African; Juta’s Tax Law Review; South African Intellectual Property Law Journal; SA Journal of Criminal Justice (SACJ); South African Journal on Human Rights (SAJHR) (from 2016 SAJHR is available on the database Taylor and Francis); South African Law Journal (SALJ); SA Mercantile Law Journal; South African Yearbook of International Law; Stellenbosch Law Review; Tydskrif vir die Suid Afrikaanse Reg (TSAR)
+2. Juta (2000+): Acta Juridica (AJ); African Human Rights Law Journal; African Journal of Comparative Constitutional Law; African Nazarene University Law Journal; African Yearbook on International Humanitarian Law; CILSA: Comparative and International Law Journal of Southern Africa; Constitutional Court Review; Corporate Report: Facilitating Business in SA; iilwandle zethu: Journal of Ocean Law and Governance in Africa; Industrial Law Journal (ILJ) (Located in the Labour library); Journal of Business Law; Journal of Comparative Law in Africa; Journal of Corporate and Commercial Law and Practice; Juta's Business Law; Juta’s Tax Law Review (under Tax); South African Intellectual Property Law Journal; SADC Law Journal; SA Journal of Criminal Justice (SACJ); South African Journal on Human Rights (SAJHR) (from 2016 SAJHR is available on the database Taylor and Francis); South African Law Journal (SALJ); SA Mercantile Law Journal; South African Yearbook of International Law; Stellenbosch Law Review; Tydskrif vir die Suid Afrikaanse Reg (TSAR)

-4. The American database Heinonline provides full text access to a range of South African journals from their inception.
+4. The American database Heinonline provides full text access to a range of South African journals from their inception to a couple years ago.
 Most recent issues not available -

 The Department of Higher Education approves South African journals for SAPSE accreditation purposes and also provides links to all accredited lists.
 These are available from the UKN Research office home page.

-This mainly affects postgraduates and researchers: if an article is not available via UKZN and is urgently needed, ask your subject librarian who will request a copy for you - at no charge to yourself.
+This mainly affects postgraduates and researchers: if an article is not available via UKZN and is urgently needed, ask your subject librarian who will request a copy for you - at no charge to yourself if we cannot obtain an item via Interlibrary loan.